About Marybeth

 She is a member of AAUW, League of Women Voters, Village Preservation & Improvement Society, Citizens for a Better City.

-She serves as Vice-Mayor and as Council liaison to Human Services Advisory Commission, Falls Church Arts and Humanities Council, Mary Riley Styles Public LIbrary Board of Trustees.
+She served as Vice-Mayor from 2016-2022 and currently is Council liaison to Historical Commission and Mary Riley Styles Public LIbrary Board of Trustees.

-She is on the Budget & Finance Committee and the Government Operations Committee.
+She chairs the Council Budget & Finance and Appointments Committees.